PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 ### sourceSlot

-The slot in the source dataset that we are copying from.
+The slot in the source dataset that we are copying from (ie. this becomes the `populated_from` field in the mapping specification).
 If the `sourceSlot` column for a row is empty then it takes on the value from the previous row where `sourceSlot` is set.
+If `exprValue` or `customData` are set then `sourceSlot` is ignored.

 ### sourceValue